Canada announces multimillion-dollar package for Haiti

-DJERBA, Tunisia (CMC) – Canadian Prime Minister Justin Trudeau is returning to Canada on Monday after attending the summit of French-speaking countries where he announced that Ottawa is providing CAD $16.5 million to help stabilise Haiti.
+DJERBA, Tunisia (CMC) — Prime Minister Justin Trudeau is returning to Canada on Monday after attending the summit of French-speaking countries at which he announced that Ottawa is providing CAD$16.5 million to help stabilise Haiti.

-In response to the recent United Nations (UN) flash appeal to act on the humanitarian situation in Haiti, Trudeau said Canada is providing CAD$ 8-million in additional funding to its key humanitarian partners in the French-speaking Caribbean Community (Caricom) country in order to address the urgent needs of the population affected by the crisis, whether related to recent displacement, violence or the cholera epidemic.
+In response to the recent United Nations flash appeal to act on the humanitarian situation in Haiti, Canada is providing CAD$8 million in additional funding to its key humanitarian partners in the French-speaking Caribbean Community (Caricom) country in order to address the urgent needs of the population affected by the crisis — whether related to recent displacement, violence or the cholera epidemic.

-Trudeau said the funding will enable initiatives such as providing additional support to the World Food Programme (WFP) to deliver food and nutritional assistance; to the UN Humanitarian Air Service to facilitate assistance to remote and hard-to-reach areas as well as to the Pan American Health Organization (PAHO) to provide support in responding to cholera and to the United Nations Children’s Fund to strengthen the water, sanitation and hygiene response.
+Canada said that the funding will enable initiatives such as providing additional support to the World Food Programme (WFP) to deliver food and nutritional assistance; helping the United Nations Humanitarian Air Service to facilitate assistance to remote and hard-to-reach areas; enabling the Pan American Health Organization (PAHO) to provide support in responding to cholera; and assisting the United Nations Children’s Fund to strengthen the water, sanitation and hygiene response.

-“This builds on CAD$4.5 million in Canadian funding announced by Canada in 2022 to respond to humanitarian needs in Haiti,” Trudeau stated.
+“This builds on CAD$4.5 million in Canadian funding announced by Canada in 2022 to respond to humanitarian needs in Haiti.”

-Additionally, Canada is also providing five million dollars to help strengthen Haiti’s capacity to fight corruption and impunity.
+Canada is also providing CAD$5 million dollars to help strengthen Haiti’s capacity to fight corruption and impunity.

-“This new funding will allow for continued efforts to strengthen access to justice, address impunity and support the fight against corruption in light of the current crisis in Haiti.
-This funding brings Canada’s total contribution in support of this project since 2017 to CAD$21.3 million,” Trudeau said.
+“This new funding will allow for continued efforts to strengthen access to justice, address impunity, and support the fight against corruption in light of the current crisis in Haiti.
+This funding brings Canada’s total contribution in support of this project since 2017 to CAD$21.3 million.”